Icon

 • the statistics used are the overall Accuracy and Cohen's kappa; which takes into account the possibility of predicting the correct value at random

-4. Alternatively use the ROC curve node to show how much better the model is at predicting the vote compared to just randomly guessing
+4. On our chosen model (gradient boosted trees) we used the ROC curve node to show how much better the model is at predicting the class compared to just randomly guessing

 Based on the overall accuracy statistics of the models, we can deduce that the Gradient Boosted Trees based model performs the best